Svenska Amerikanaren Tribunen

-Svenska Amerikanaren Tribunen is a Swedish-American weekly newspaper which was published in Chicago and read by Swedish immigrants.
+Svenska Amerikanaren Tribunen was a Swedish-American weekly newspaper which was published in Chicago and read by Swedish immigrants.

 Two competing newspapers have held the name Svenska Amerikanaren, both with roots in the 1870s, but the two newspapers merged in 1936 under the title Svenska Amerikanaren Tribunen.
 The issues through 1966 have been microfilmed.

 During the large-scale emigration from Sweden to North America in the late 19th century, many of the immigrants did not immediately learn English.
 Many settled in the Midwest, and in the big city of Chicago there was a market for Swedish-language newspapers and books.

 The first Svenske Amerikanaren was published in Chicago from 1866 to 1873 and later changed its name to Nya Svenska Amerikanaren from 1873 to 1877.
 The newspaper's first editor-in-chief was Colonel Hans Mattson (1832–1893).
 The bilingual The Illinois Swede was started in 1869 but changed its name the year after to Nya Verlden and was published from 1870 to 1877.
 The two newspapers were merged and renamed Svenska Tribunen from 1877 to 1906.
 Tribunen was liberal, and a leading news publication.
 Its editors were: